wultra/wultra-docs/docs/tutorials/Manual-Signature-Verification/Readme.md

 ```

 Then we have a convenience `PowerAuthSignatureHttpHeader` subclass ([link](https://github.com/wultra/powerauth-crypto/blob/develop/powerauth-java-http/src/main/java/io/getlime/security/powerauth/http/PowerAuthSignatureHttpHeader.java)) for the signature header type that only does the more convenient (and typed) value extraction.

+Note that every signature header must contain the following values:

+- `pa_activation_id` - Activation ID.
+- `pa_application_key` - Application version ID.
+- `pa_nonce` - Cryptographic nonce (Base64 encoded).
+- `pa_signature` - The signature value.
+- `pa_signature_type` - The signature type.
+- `pa_version` - Algorithm version.

+You should validate them, just to make sure they contain structurally correct values.
+We use a `PowerAuthSignatureHttpHeaderValidator` class ([link](https://github.com/wultra/powerauth-crypto/blob/develop/powerauth-java-http/src/main/java/io/getlime/security/powerauth/http/validator/PowerAuthSignatureHttpHeaderValidator.java)) for that.
+The validation logic is longer (not suitable for copy pasting here) but very straight-forward.

+Again, if parsing of the HTTP header fails, or the header does not contain some of the required values, or the header value validation fails, you should stop the processing and return `HTTP 401`.

 ## Obtaining the Request Data